DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/permissions/permission-brief.md

       verbs:
       - get
       - list
       - watch
     ```

 ## Permissions FAQ

 1. What is the relationship between global permissions and container management permissions?

-    Answer: Global permissions are only authorized as coarse-grained permissions, which can manage the creation, editing, and deletion of all clusters; for fine-grained permissions, such as the management permissions of a single cluster, the management, editing, and deletion permissions of a single namespace, they need to be based on Kubernetes.
-RBAC's container management permissions are implemented.
-    Users with general permissions only need to authorize in container management.
+    Answer: Global permissions only authorize coarse-grained permissions, which can manage the creation, editing, and deletion of all clusters; while for fine-grained permissions, such as the management permissions of a single cluster, the management, editing, and deletion permissions of a single namespace, they need to be implemented based on Kubernetes RBAC container management permissions.
+Generally, users only need to be authorized in container management.

 2. Currently, only four default roles are supported.
-Will __RoleBinding__ and __ClusterRoleBinding__ (Kubernetes fine-grained RBAC) of background custom roles also take effect?
+Can the __RoleBinding__ and __ClusterRoleBinding__ (Kubernetes fine-grained RBAC) for custom roles also take effect?

-    Answer: At present, custom permissions cannot be managed through the graphical interface, but permission rules created through kubectl can also take effect.
+    Answer: Currently, custom permissions cannot be managed through the graphical interface, but the permission rules created using kubectl can still take effect.